We reach out to the larger public by developing series of articles and columns on nature appreciation in mass media platforms

 In this project, we actively reach out to editors in top Indian media in all languages and mediums (print and digital), pitching them a series of articles we want to develop with them.
 Once an editor is interested, we reach out to our community of experienced nature writers (within and outside NCF), develop the stories with them, find appropriate photographs and coordinate between our creators and the editors.
 We also work on topical stories for editors, liaising between the scientific community and media.

 In 2020 we initiated, developed and got articles and columns published in different media platforms.
 Themes ranged from technologies that ecologists and wildlife researchers use, heroes of conservation, to experiential advice on how to do birdwatching from the balcony.
-We worked with the print edition of NavGujarat Samay (Gujarati) to do a series on Birds of Gujarat.
-We also initiated a series on Balcony Birding on Amar Ujala Digital and one on birds of Maharashtra with The Wire Marathi.
-In the English media, we did a series on nature research and technology with NDTV Gadgets and on conservation heroes with The Better India.
-We also initiated an article on ethical wildlife photography in HT Mint.
+We worked with the print edition of NavGujarat Samay (Gujarati) to do a series on Birds of Gujarat, The Hindu Tamil (Tamil) for a series on Birds of Tamil Nadu, Sambad (Odia) for a series on Birds of Odisha, Dainik Bhaskar (Hindi) for a series on Attractive Birds of India and one on Attractive Butteflies of India and Amar Ujala (Hindi) for a series of articles by star nature writers.
+We also initiated a series on Balcony Birding and one on Birds and Us on Amar Ujala Digital, a series on Birds of Maharashtra and one on Nature and Mental health in times of Covid19 with The Wire Marathi, on Winter Gardening with Dainik Bhaskar Digital and a series on Nature and Mental Health with NDTV Khabar.
+In the English media, we did a series on Nature Research and Technology, another one on Big Data and Biodiversity and on Tools for nature enthusiasts with NDTV Gadgets, a series on How the pandemic affected ecology-based research in India with Mint Lounge and on Conservation Heroes with The Better India.

 This initiative is ongoing and we are constantly on the lookout for responsible editors who want to increase awareness of nature in their media.
 If you would like some nature content for your platform, please get in touch with us.